mehatabpathan/inventory-system/README.md

 ication.

 ### Google Sheet
-- The table you provided displays information about various products.
+- The table I provided displays information about various products.
 Here's an explanation of each column:
  - Product ID: This is a unique identifier for each product.
 It's a number that distinguishes one product from another.
  - Product Name: This column lists the names of the products.
 Each product has a different name to identify what it is.
  - In Stock Quantity: This column indicates how many units of each product are currently available in stock.
 It tells you how many of each product you have on hand.